-Computer Literacy: All entering students should have basic computer skills, including e-mail, word processing, and accessing information on the Internet.
-In addition, students graduating from Virginia Wesleyan must meet discipline-specific standards of computer literacy established for their major programs.
+Computer Literacy: Students graduating from Virginia Wesleyan must meet discipline-specific standards of computer literacy established for their major programs.

 Application for Graduation

 Degrees are conferred in May, August, and December.
 Each candidate for a degree is required to file an Application for Graduation according to the following schedule: